 A dizzying array of on-site activities, restaurants, and pools, and an incredible spa

 It’s hard to be bored at El Dorado Royale, where there always seems to be something going on.
 During the day, most guests can be found at one of the hotels 13 pools.
 La Isla, the main pool, tends to get crowded, and sometimes a bit rowdy.
 Luckily, guests looking for a quieter spot have 12 other pools to choose from.
 The beach, while not the best for swimming, is usually buzzing with activity.
 Whether it’s a beach volleyball game or a morning yoga session, many guests congregate on the hotel’s sandy shore.
 El Dorado Royale also offers free non-motorized watersports like kayaking and snorkeling.
 There are seven different restaurants and snack shops at El Dorado Royale, and almost too many bars to count, including multiple swim-up bars.
 Restaurants range from the classic buffet to a la carte options serving Italian, Mexican, Asian, and Caribbean cuisines.
 The a la carte restaurants require reservations, and have varying dress codes.
 The food tends to air on the side of mediocrity, and quality and freshness varies between restaurants.
 Naay Spa offers a wide array of treatments including beachfront massages and reflexology and detoxification sessions.
 Though it’s located on the El Dorado Casitas side of the property, El Dorado Royale guests still have access to it.
 The spa has a designated bridal floor, with massage rooms, pedicure chairs, and a full hair and makeup salon specifically designed for brides getting married at the hotel.
 There is also an outdoor Mayan treatment center where guests can take part in traditional Mayan healing rituals.
 Of course, there are a few small glitches in the resort’s otherwise fabulous amenities.
-Wi-Fi is not part of the all-inclusive plan, and the daily rate is scarily expensive.
-Also, guests may be repeatedly asked to participate in time-share meetings.
+Guests may be repeatedly asked to participate in time-share meetings.